cdisc-org/analysis-results-standard/project/docs/ReferencedOperationRelationship.md

 # Class: ReferencedOperationRelationship

-_A reference to an statistical operation whose results is used in the calculation of the result for this operation._
+_A reference to a statistical operation whose results are used in the calculation of the result for this operation._